TRAININGS | PRESENTATIONS | KEYNOTES | WEBINARS

 For more information or to request a training for your organization or team, please contact us below!

 This training encourages steps towards organizational care that promotes a paradigm shift in the understanding , development, implementation, and success of evolving your work-culture.
 This can start from building stronger teams to executive structure shaping policies, procedures, practices, evaluations and governance.

 The Children’s Fire is an ancient decision-making strategy that involves passing a specific question through a series of archetypical perspectives to assist all with a democratic process, “buy-in” to proposed ideas, and applying reflective thinking strategies to arrive at a group decision.
-The Children’s Fire is incorporated into the vision statement of Healing Intergenerational Roots Wellness Institute to be a touchstone of our ultimate goals and ensure that the organizational decisions being made follow the two laws of the Children’s Fire: All things come from the feminine and nothing shall harm the Children’s Fire.
+The Children’s Fire is incorporated into the vision statement of Healing Intergenerational Roots (HIR) Wellness Institute to be a touchstone of our ultimate goals and ensure that the organizational decisions being made follow the two laws of the Children’s Fire: All things come from the feminine and nothing shall harm the Children’s Fire.